adebola-io/pebble/design/statements.md

     Other things that may not be noticed from the example, but are equally important, are:

-    1. **The arguments of a function, and other outer variables, are treated as constants.** When parameters are passed into a function, they cannot be mutated within the scope of that function.
+    1. **The arguments of a function are treated as constants.** When parameters are passed into a function, they cannot be mutated within the scope of that function.
 Therefore, assigning new values to a function argument is not allowed.
 If those values must be changed, consider saving the mutation into another variable.
 For example, the following code sample will fail to compile.

     ```pebble
         ## Subtracts two from a number.
         @function subtract(x: Number, y: Number) {
           x = x - y; // Brings up an error.
         }
+    ```

+    1. **Outer variables cannot be accessed from within a function** A variable that is defined outside of a function cannot be accessed from within the scope of the function.
+Therefore, the following code sample will fail to compile.

+    ```pebble
-        @let x = 9;
+      @let name = "Sefunmi";

-        subtract(x, 2);
+      @function getName() {
+        println name; // Brings up an error.
+      }
     ```

   - ### `Struct Declarations`